-With manufacturers including Samsung, Huawei, Xiaomi, LG, Lenovo and Motorola all revealing plans to sell foldable phones in the near future, will there ever be a foldable iPhone?
+With manufacturers including Samsung, Huawei, Xiaomi, LG, Lenovo and Motorola unveiling foldable phones, will there ever be a foldable iPhone?

 It looks likely - although Apple probably won't get there as soon as those other smartphone companies.
-Apple has filed for patents relating to foldable devices, and has apparently already secured provision of the bendy displays, but the company isn't expected to unveil a folding iPhone until 2020 or maybe 2021, if at all.
+Apple has filed for patents relating to foldable devices, has apparently secured provision of the bendy displays, and is believed to have run tests of its own - but the company isn't expected to unveil a folding iPhone until 2020 or maybe 2021, if at all.

 Why should Apple make a foldable iPhone?

 One reason why a foldable iPhone could be a good thing is perfectly illustrated by this concept illustration made by Dutch industrial designer Roy Gilsing on behalf of Foldable Phone News.

 Those images perfectly illustrate how an iPhone could be unfolded to become, in effect, an iPad.
 Of course, the question is whether anyone would really want an iPhone that could transition into an iPad.

 Would such a device encourage more people to purchase an iPhone, or would the price be prohibitive?
 Would those of us who own both an iPhone and iPad prefer it if they were combined into a single device?
 Would the device cannibalise iPad sales?
 These are complex and potentially troubling questions, and we're not totally sold on the idea.

 But this hasn't stopped Apple's competition from jumping on the foldable phones bandwagon.
 Samsung and Lenovo demoed phones with foldable screens as early as spring 2018... although the Samsung Fold famously developed a fault and has been recalled.
 Remember, kids: it isn't always cool to be first to market.